justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <p>Jostle uses Open Sans across all of our product and marketing assets.
-We added Open Sans Condensed to the blog because it provides a few more characters per line, better wrapping, and improved contrast for titles against the excerpts.</p>
+We added Open Sans Condensed to the blog because it provides a few more characters per line, better wrapping, and improved contrast for titles against the excerpts.
+After the success of implementing this first on JostleTV, then the blog, we’re now considering using the condensed style across our platform.</p>
 </div>

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <h2><a id="Articles_69"></a>Articles</h2>
     <p>We added a “Back to blog” button to the top-left corner so people always have a clear path back to the listings page.
 I split the top fold of article so you see the title, summary, metadata, and image above the fold.
 I improved the styling of the author credit at the top of the article so it’s consistent with the styling at the bottom of the article.
 I also generally improved the sizing, colours, and spacing of the author credit so it adheres to our style guide.</p>
-    <p>We removed Sumo share buttons that floated on the left-hand side of the page, which didn’t get clicked, exposed low engagement numbers, and were a distraction while reading.
-We still needed to offer a way for people to share on social media so I added social buttons top-right and bottom-right of the article.
-I gave the social buttons a more subtle treatment so they didn’t compete with the brand, illustrations, or content.
+    <p>We removed the Sumo share buttons that floated on the left-hand side of the page, which didn’t get clicked, exposed low engagement numbers, and were a distraction while reading.
+We still needed to offer a way for people to share on social media so we added social buttons top-right and bottom-right of the article.
+I gave the social buttons a more subtle treatment so they didn’t compete with our brand, illustrations, or content.
 I also improved the interaction of these buttons, making sharing a little more novel.</p>
     <p>We added an “Image Credit” so the artist gets props!</p>
 </div>